 Petit Verdot

-Total acres planted: 20, Dionysus, Southwind, Weinbau
+Total acres planted: 30

-We grow our Petit Verdot to be powerful, in a block that winemakers sometimes see fit for vineyard-designated blends.
-Thanks to how much fruit this varietal grows, we’re able to keep an extra crop on the vine through cell expansion building up the vine’s internal power, then we remove half of the crop leaving only the very best clusters to soak all that power up.
+We grow our Petit Verdot to be powerful, in a way that winemakers sometimes see fit for vineyard-designated blends.
+Thanks to how much fruit this varietal grows, we're able to keep an extra crop on the vine through cell expansion building up the vine's internal power, then we remove half of the crop leaving only the very best clusters to soak all that power up.
 We aim to keep our Petit Verdot berries small and mighty.
 You can add quite a backbone to any red with just 2-3% of this classic black beauty.

 -